EYO Home About EYO Workshops For Adults Registration

-Jenny Libien, MD, PhD, Interim Chair, Department of Pathology, SUNY Downstate Medical Center, Brooklyn, NY
+Jenny Libien, MD, PhD, Chair, Department of Pathology, State University of New York Downstate Medical Center, Brooklyn, NY

 Kaylan Spatny, BS, DVM, Associate Veterinarian, Central Animal Hospital, Scarsdale, NY

-Step into the laboratory and design your own cosmetic potion.
+Step into the lab and design your own cosmetic potion.

-Anna Czarnota, MS, Group Leader; Tracey McGrory, MS, Group Leader, Estee Lauder Companies, Inc. Ruby Nazario, MS, Senior Chemist; Laura Ihrig, BS, Developmental Chemist, Estee Lauder Companies, Inc.
+Anna Czarnota, MS, Group Leader; Tracey McGrory, MS, Group Leader, Estee Lauder Companies, Inc.; Ruby Nazario, MS, Senior Chemist; Laura Ihrig, MS, Developmental Chemist, Estee Lauder Companies, Inc.

 Discover the structure of DNA and learn how to isolate DNA from your own cells painlessly.

-Jeanette Sutherland, PhD, Postdoctoral Research Associate, Weill Cornell Medical College
+Jeanette Sutherland, PhD, Research Associate, Weill Cornell Medical College

 Ransack your kitchen and learn the chemistry behind the products you see in your cabinets every day!

-Learn the physical exam components and tools that doctors and PAs use to evaluate sick patients.
+Learn about the physical exam components and tools that doctors and PAs use to evaluate sick patients.

-Rosanna Adis, BS, MS-PA, Physician Assistant, Columbia University Medical Center
+Rosanna Adis, BS, MS-PA, Physician Assistant, Columbia University Medical Center, Manhattan, NY

 12. Sky’s The Limit